Types of formatting

 There are two significantly different types of the format procedure.
-After using one of them, the data can still be recovered, but after applying the other - the data is unrecoverable.
+After using one of them, data can still be recovered, but after applying the other - data is unrecoverable.

 Most cameras use the normal mode of format (quick format) after which you can restore your data.
 However, in Canon PowerShot digital camera series there are both the normal mode and the "low level format" mode.
 If you use "low level format" (complete format), all the data on the memory card will be deleted irreversibly and any data recovery software would then be useless.
 Nevertheless, Canon digital cameras use the normal format mode by default.
 If you formatted your memory card in the normal mode, the data recovery process doesn't differ from other cameras.
 If you used the "low level format" mode, you cannot recover anything because all your data is gone and there is nothing left on the memory card.